tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Fixed the issue where users could not obtain the chat history of a chat room before the time they joined the chat room.
 - Fixed crashes reported online.
 - Optimized connection requests during reconnection.
-- Optimized the quality of first connections to different networks and access points outside Chinese mainland.
+- Optimized the quality of first connections to different networks and access points outside the Chinese mainland.

-**Windows platform**
+**Windows**

 - Added support for custom field data reporting.
 - Added messages that disappear after being viewed.